 Zillow lists bank-owned properties for sale.
 Few lenders prefer to sell off these REO-labeled properties at a liquidation auction.

-Now that you are aware of the basic fundamentals of foreclosure lets head to prevention section.
+Now that you are aware of the basic fundamentals of foreclosure let’s head to the prevention section.

 How do I prevent my home from foreclosure?

-There are numerous ways to stop foreclosing but to begin with, let’s clear the concept of “Stopping the foreclosure”.
+There are numerous ways to stop foreclosing but to begin with, let’s clarify the concept of “Stopping the foreclosure”.

 When the lender files a Notice of Default, your options are limited.

-That is why it is better for you to call your lender before falling behind on your payments because lenders are often reluctant to work out repayment schedules after foreclosure proceedings have been commenced.
+That is why it is better for you to call your lender before falling behind on your payments because lenders are often reluctant to work out repayment schedules after foreclosure proceedings have commenced.

-After you get this done with, you will be given a certain time period to bring the payments current, pay the costs of filing the foreclosure and stop the foreclosure after completing this task.
+After you get this done, you will be given a certain time period to bring the payments current, pay the costs of filing the foreclosure and stop the foreclosure after completing this task.
 You can reinstate your loan by following this process.

-If you cannot make up the missed payments and the lender refused to co-operate, here are few other options enlisted to stop foreclosure:
+If you cannot make up the missed payments and the lender refused to cooperate, here are a few other options enlisted to stop foreclosure:

 Sell your property – Meet up few real estate agents as an opinion will be required of market value and average to sell your home.
 Beware!
 As you’ll be lured in to hire a broker as many sellers feel they need the marketing and exposure that brokers offer.
 So they may lure you into hiring a broker.
 Compare both to determine which meets your needs and time agenda.